 To participate, eligible IHSs are required to register for the program annually via the online form, with support from the NACCHO Support Officer as required.
-Where an IHS is approved to participate in the RAAHS Program, it must provide an approved RAAHS ID number and details of its outstations (refer to 2 DEFINITIONS) which are approved to supply PBS medicines to its clients.
+Where an IHS is approved to participate in the RAAHS Program, it must provide an approved RAAHS ID number and details of its outstations (refer to section 2 of these program rules) which are approved to supply PBS medicines to its clients.

 The online registration form requires authorisation by the IHS Chief Executive Officer or equivalent.
-There is a designated annual registration period and registrations will only be accepted during this time (Table 1)
+There is a designated annual registration period and registrations will only be accepted during this time (see Table 1 in these Program Rules).